& OTHER THEMES

 To what extent do our adversarial and competitive institutions require us to act in a contrary way?
 It is ironic that in our vastly electronic world we are more disconnected than ever before.
 We spend endless time text-messaging, blogging, face-booking, twittering, not actually saying anything but desperately trying to communicate.
 Choosing the path to technology is faster, but as Cree Elder, William Commanda warned, it does not enhance the mind, body, spirit or emotions.
 Taking the path to spirit is slower, but the "grass is still green there."

 Sometimes situations, world events, occur that are not our choice, or so it seems -- that we have been victimized by a situation beyond our immediate control.
 How do we reconcile the mind, body, emotions and spirit with the painful involvement in such unasked for manifestations.
-The Old Ones answer by saying it, we did ask for it some manner and now we must deal with it.
-See below.

-In the tribes, Trust in yourself and your ability to do the right thing at the right time was critical for peaceful relations.
+In the tribes, trust in yourself and your ability to do the right thing at the right time was critical for peaceful relations.
 Trust also extended to daily survival.
 Each person had a job to do, and it had to be conducted seamlessly in order for the tribe to hum another day, the threat of raids, bad weather, amassing food, preparing for winter were constant reminders of the fragility of daily existence.
 Trust, that everyone, like good actors, would hit their marks at any given moment was a given.
 The fact that someone would not follow through or be there when needed was not even considered, it was simply expected.

 There was an enormous amount of self-esteem building in knowing that no one questioned an individuals reliability.
 Moreover, in sacred circle, what went on there, stayed there.
 Gossip, jealously, needless competition was discouraged.
 Such attitudes violated an individuals right to speak his truth in honour and safety without fear of reprisal, ridicule or shame.